everpixelgame/docs/gameplay/README.md

 1. **Mint Heroes** - Get unique characters with different classes and rarities
 2. **Enter Dungeons** - Send your Heroes to battle automatically
 3. **Earn Rewards** - Collect $EPXL tokens from successful dungeon runs
-4. **Manage Fatigue** - Wait for your Heroes to recover or restore energy with $EPXL
+4. **Manage Fatigue** - Wait for your Heroes to recover naturally over time
 5. **Level Up** - Improve your Heroes' abilities over time
 6. **Handle Death** - When Heroes die, they become stakers in the Graveyard